 Group exposure to the risk of interest rate fluctuations mainly involves medium-term obligations taken on by the Group, featuring variable interest rates linked to various indices.
-In previous years, the Group signed interest rate swap contracts providing for recognition of a variable rate against payment of a fixed rate.
+In previous years the Group signed interest rate swap contracts providing for recognition of a variable rate against payment of a fixed rate.
 The contracts are designated to hedge changes in the interest rates in place on some loans.
 Group policy is to maintain between 30% and 60% of its loans at a fixed rate.
-At 31.12.12, approximately 45% the loans of the parent company have a fixed rate (in 2011, the percentage was around 45%).
+At 31 December 2013, about 49% of Parent Company loans were at fixed rates (compared with about 45% in 2012).
 Most of the outstanding loans of the Japanese companies are fixed-rate, since these are currently more convenient than variable-rate loans.